smichalski17-dev/documentarian/my-website/docs/tutorials/configuration-guide.md

     :::example

-    This page details how Studio Developers, Engineers, and Programmers can configure the game fleet autoscaling management feature.
+    This page details how developers can configure the game autoscaling management feature.

     :::